Deabou/travel-data-retrieval/README.md

 # travel-data-retrieval

-This repository is dedicated to a Flask-based web API project that retrieves travel data from the Expedia API.
+This repository is dedicated to a Flask-based web API project that retrieves travel data from the amadeus API.
 The retrieved data is initially stored in an S3 bucket and then accessed by the web application as an intermediary for user interaction.

 ## Project Structure

 The project is structured as follows:

-- **api**: Contains modules for interacting with the Expedia API.
+- **api**: Contains modules for interacting with the amadeus API.
 - **web_app**: Includes files for the Flask-based web application.
 - **s3_interaction**: Manages interactions with the S3 bucket for storing and retrieving travel data.